haga2112/BallastLaneApplications.TechInterview.WoodCatalog/README.md

 ### How to run on docker

-1. After configured the dependencies above, download this project using _git_ and please run the script located at folder "WoodCatalog" called **_run.cmd_**
+1. After configured the dependencies above, download this project using _git_ and please run the script located at folder **_WoodCatalog_** called **_run.cmd_**
 2. You can also go that folder using command prompt and then run **_docker compose up -d_** yourself
-   * The _docker compose_ command should download and set up the redis database, build the solution .NET and publish it
+   * The _docker compose_ command should download and set up the redis database, build the .NET solution and publish it
 4. Open Docker Desktop and check if **woodcatalog** container is up and running with "web-1" API and "redis-1" database
 5. That's it, now go the browser and open the web api that should be running locally at **http://localhost:5000/swagger/index.html**

 ### How to debug

-Make sure **redis** is up and running in Docker Desktop using the steps bellow as the docker-compose.yaml file has the instructions set it up.
+Make sure **redis** is up and running in Docker Desktop using the steps above as the docker-compose.yaml file has the instructions set it up.

 1. Using Visual Studio 2022, open the **WoodCatalog solution**.
 2. Make sure **WoodCatalog.API** is the Start Project